agoldis/todo/README.md

-Assuming nodejs and mongod are installed, run start.sh
+Assuming nodejs, npm and mongod are installed, cd to root folder and run start.sh